 - FACT: You may even risk not being readmitted if your GPA is below 1.5.
 Probation does not simply go away with time.
 It will require work and diligence on your part

 Based on your enrollment status, academic standing or performance, and whether you previously attended the 2-hour success workshop, you will be required to complete one of the following mandatory program requirements.

 |Student Enrollment Status||Registrar Hold||Academic Standing (or GPA)||Previously AttendedWorkshop (Repeater)||Academic Success Workshop Required||Campus Support Services Required|

 |Currently Enrolled||YES||Probation/Continued Probation||YES||NO||YES|

-Students are strongly encouraged to fulfill their requirements early in the semester. *Readmitted students who need to attend the Academic Success workshop are invited to attend a session during the summer/winter intersession prior to semester start to increase their chances of success.
+Students are strongly encouraged to fulfill their requirements early in the semester. *Readmitted students and new probation students who never took the Academic Success workshop are invited to attend a session during the summer/winter intersession prior to semester start to increase their chances of success.